Methodology

 The DDD reading is also available through a Solana mainnet oracle; the program and account addresses are listed for verification.

-The benchmark is positioned as USD stablecoin supply relative to U.S. M2.
-Any non-USD-pegged supply in upstream data is monitored as a small classification caveat.
+The benchmark compares USD stablecoin supply with U.S. M2.
+Any non-USD-pegged supply that slips into the upstream data is tracked as a small classification caveat.

 net movement = expanded supply − contracted supply